 House Panel Holds Hearing on Emergency Response Communications: At a November 18 hearing before the U.S. House of Representatives Homeland Security Subcommittee on Emergency Preparedness, Response, and Communications, state officials warned that expired federal funding for emergency response communications could result in a hampered response to disasters.
 After 9/11, lawmakers responded to the inability of emergency responders to communicate with funding for the Interoperability Emergency Communications Grant program.
 The Department of Homeland Security (DHS) testified that 26 states had full-time interoperability coordinators, compared with 44 in 2010.
 Statements from the subcommittee hearing, Interoperable Communications: Assessing Progress Since 9/11, are available HERE.

 Please send all responses to Anna Rosenbaum, firstname.lastname@example.org.

 Communications Strategies: Does your COG have a written communications strategy that you can share?
-The Southeast Michigan Council of Governments (SEMCOG) in Detroit is interested in expanding their communications program (as is NARC) and would like to see how other COGs have identified their communications goals, and their strategies to implement those goals.
+The Southeast Michigan Council of Governments (SEMCOG) in Detroit is interested in expanding their communications program and would like to see how other COGs have identified their communications goals, and their strategies to implement those goals.

 Use of HUD’s Location Affordability Portal: Does your COG or MPO regularly use the U.S. Department of Housing and Urban Development’s (HUD) Location Affordability Portal for scenario or other planning purposes?
 If so, please let us know how and when you use the tool.
 HUD is interested in this information.